alexisribault/Developer-Test/README.md

 * cd /your/webroot/path/Developer-Test
 * git clone https://github.com/alexisribault/Developer-Test
-* Update the packages composer update (assuming composer is installed to /usr/local/bin)
+* Update the packages running composer install (assuming composer is installed to /usr/local/bin)
-* Change database credentials in the .env file (example given below)
+* Update the .env file with the file example given below
-* Run the command to install migration php artisan migrate:install
-* Create all the required tables: php artisan migrate

 That's it!
 You are now ready to use the application.